zapturk/PixelDream-2D/README.md

-# PixelDream-2D
+# Pixel Dream 2D
 A 2d Game Framework built on top of MonoGame

 This is my attempt at making a bare-bones game framework on top of MonoGame.
 Is it object-oriented?
-- Well sort of
+- Well sort of.
-- Your game object will inherit from the classes of this framework
+- Your game object will inherit from the classes of this framework.

 Is it an entity component system?
 - Well sort of.